 So simple.
 It’s burning.
 Yeah.

 So when somebody said it’s burning out there, well it’s not literally burning like a fire, but it’s, you can almost see the heat rising from the ground and you look out and say, well, not even the birds and the trees are, I would rather the animals, they’re all hiding because the temperatures really burning on you might see a weather forecast, particularly in the American weather forecast.

 It’s burning out there folks.
 So just be careful when you go out, have some water or cover your head, whatever it happens to be, it’s burning out there.

-Okay, so tropical is another way to say it’s really hot, like tropical weather conditions.
+is another way to say it’s really hot, like tropical weather conditions.

-If you’ve ever traveled far away to the the Far East and you’re near the equator, you’ve got this, these tropical conditions and it’s very hot all of the time.
+If you’ve ever travelled far away to the Far East and you’re near the equator, you’ve got this, these tropical conditions and it’s very hot all of the time.
 Morning, noon and evening, and you get this intense heat.
 It’s, you can feel the humidity, it rains part of the day, but it doesn’t change how hot it is so, well, it’s tropical out there.
-It’s tropical in here.
+It’s tropical here.
 We’re all sweating and where we’re trying to get some air conditioning to work.

-Sweltering is another word, a bit like the word I used earlier on, stifling sweltering, so S. W. E. L. T. E. R. I. N. G. When you’re sweltering, you’re really hot.
+is another word, a bit like the word I used earlier on, stifling sweltering, so S. W. E. L. T. E. R. I. N. G. When you’re sweltering, you’re really hot.

 Perspiration, running down your face and you’re feeling, oh my God, I want to get home and jump into the shower, jump into a swimming pool.
 If you’re lucky enough to have one close by.